We are open! Face to face appointments may be available for certain patients following a free risk assessment phone call.

 - Aggravated turning over in bed

-- Aggravated head tilting back (may head to rest with head up on pillows)
+- Aggravated head tilting back (may help to rest with head up on pillows)

-- Symptoms settles within 60 seconds if head is kept still
+- Symptoms settle within 60 seconds if head is kept still

 This is most certainly one that be treated with physio and most patients don’t require medication.
 However early intervention is essential.

-- Canalith respositioning manoeuvres (including the Epley Manoeuvre)
+- Canalith respositioning manoeuvres (including the Epley Manoeuvre, Semont , reverse Epley or BBQ)

 - Vestibular rehabilition (VRT)